hyperledger/indy-node/docs/source/transactions.md

         - `taaAcceptance` (dict, optional):
             If transaction author agreement is set/enabled, then every transaction (write request) from Domain and plugins-added ledgers must include acceptance of the latest transaction author agreement.

-                - `taaDigest` (SHA256 hex digest string): SHA256 hex digest of the latest Transaction Author Agreement on the ledger
+            - `taaDigest` (SHA256 hex digest string): SHA256 hex digest of the latest Transaction Author Agreement on the ledger.
+The digest is calculated from concatenation of [TRANSACTION_AUTHOR_AGREEMENT](#transaction_author_agreement)'s `version` and `text`.

             - `mechanism` (string): a mechanism used to accept the signature; must be present in the latest list of transaction author agreement acceptane mechanisms on the ledger

             - `time` (integer as POSIX timestamp): transaction author agreement acceptance time

     - `txnMetadata` (dict):